Share this article:

 - New chapter prepared by global leaders on Best Practices for Ventilation Design for eleven different sectors including process and manufacturing industries, health care, commercial kitchens, etc.

-You are currently working on Volume 2: Engineering Design and Applications which will be published in 2021.
+Volume 2: Engineering Design and Applications has now published.
 Can you talk about the approach of that volume and how it will compliment Volume 1?

 The details for the holistic approach to ventilation design based on a detailed design methodology for ventilation systems are outlined in the four key steps below and show how Volume 2 will complement Volume 1.